-Father’s Day always sneaks up on me, so here is a friendly reminder for all of you to do something special for that Dad in your life on June 19th.
+Father’s Day always sneaks up on me, so here is a friendly reminder for all of you to do something special for that Dad in your life.
 Rather easy to lose track of, as this day is nestled into the quiet month of June, let’s be wholly prepared this year!

 Your father does not need another tie speckled with green diamonds or music notes.
 He has plenty of watches, baseball caps and shaving cream as well.
 All your dad really wants is for someone to let him eat as much bacon as he can in one day.
 Bacon with his eggs, bacon on his sandwich, a side of bacon at dinner time, and chopped bacon scattered over his cake.
-On June 19th, don’t forget to add his favorite ingredient to everything you cook for him.
+This Father’s Day, don’t forget to add his favorite ingredient to everything you cook for him.
 A day devoted to him only comes along once a year.

 Bacon and Date Scones from Bon Appetit